MostFrumiousBandersnatch/multilang/README.md

 </span>
 ```
  - using special function called **_** ( this approach is suitable for attribute values but works with the text nodes as well).
+This function is available in every i18lised scope.

 ```html
 <img alt="{{ _({fr: 'Bon jour!', en: 'Hello!'}) }}"/>